BlairBowen/Knowball/commentary/ben-pre-assessment.md

 Entity Relationship Diagrams, normalization methods, and more.
 Those tools will be essential to the Knowball backend.
 We could store user data for leaderboards, cache commonly-named athletes, and more.

+We considered many projects from many sources, contacting faculty, nonprofits, and employers.
+Dr.
+Hawkins then gave what proved to be influential advice.
+He said the biggest factor in a successful capstone is remaining interested, and the surest way to guarantee that is by generating a project idea ourselves.
+So, we brainstormed.
+When doing so, we focused on some areas of collective interest: sports, music, and travel.
+Ideas like a playlist generator from user biometric data and a scout-film analysis tool for our football team were just pipped by Knowball – whose initial appeal was multifaceted.
+For one, we had fun miming the game, which confirmed its potential.
+Also, it didn’t have potential chokepoints like hardware or third parties.
+Ultimately, it got the team most excited.

+Knowball still needs to be scoped a bit.
+That’s a subject for our next meeting, which Dr. Hawkins will help with.
+Therefore, I can’t offer specifics on our approach, architecture, or solution with much accuracy.
+Still, there is plenty that we know.
+We know the game should be browser-based; we’d like it to have an AI/ML component, but won’t force it; we will pursue a turn-based, asynchronous, player-versus-player mechanic; it should have live leaderboards, per category.
+From those axioms, some obvious needs emerge.
+For example, we need a database to maintain leaderboards with ephemeral data for active games.
+An external data source, from which to draw player statistics, is another probable inclusion.
+Regardless, our objective remains the same.
+Each member’s priority is to receive an “A” grade.
+Anything greater results, like recognition at the expo, are a bonus.
+Therefore, our “good job” is conducting each phase – design, documentation, development, presentation – professionally and with commitment; our “done” is fulfilling our design, though it may change throughout the process.
+The game will be available to play, look polished, and run smoothly.